InsertKoinIO/koin/koin-projects/docs/reference/koin-android/fragment-factory.md

 ## Fragment Factory & Koin Scopes

-If you want to use the Koin Activity`s Scope, you have to declare your fragment inside your scope as a `scoped` definition:
+If you want to use the Koin Activity's Scope, you have to declare your fragment inside your scope as a `scoped` definition:

 ```kotlin
 val appModule = module {